Francesca Bianchi

 Avinash (Avi) Kulkarni

-Avi Kulkarni joined the collaboration in January 2020.
+Avi Kulkarni worked with the collaboration from 2020 to 2023 at Dartmouth College.
 His main research interests lie in arithmetic geometry and computational number theory.
 Before joining the collaboration, he was a postdoctoral researcher at the MPI MiS Leipzig and developer for the OSCAR computer algebra system at TU Kaiserslautern.
 Avi completed his PhD at Simon Fraser University in 2018.

 Sam Schiavone